heygrady/blog/source/_posts/2012-04-20-compass-grid-gem-and-new-fluid-grid.markdown

 {% h3 Basic HTML %}

-Just like the [previous article]({% post_url 2011-02-17-using-sass-with-the-1kb-grid-system %}), we'll use a relatively simple 3-column layout for our page.
+Just like the <a href="{% post_url 2011-02-17-using-sass-with-the-1kb-grid-system %}">previous article</a>, we'll use a relatively simple 3-column layout for our page.
 The HTML below is a basic web page with a `header`, `footer`, and main area.
 For this example only the main area will contain columns.
 The `.main-column` will have two columns nested inside of it.

 {% gist 2460901 layout.html %}